-15. Plitvice Lakes National Park, Croatia
+11. Plitvice Lakes National Park

-13. Chefchaouen, Morocco
+10. Chefchaouen, Morocco

-9. Banaue Rice Terraces, Philippines
+9. Banaue Rice Terraces

 The 2,000-year-old Banaue, or Banawe Rice Terraces, have been called the eighth wonder of the world.
 The terraces were carved into the Ifugao mountains complete with an irrigation system that taps water from the adjacent forest.
 Though there is little rice farming on the terraces, tourism is booming as thousands of people come to see the site, as well as interact with the unique Ifugao culture.

-Santorini is a group of five active volcanic island.
+The Greek Islands are known for being one of the world's favorite tourist destinations.
+One of the most popular of these islands, Santorini, is a group of five active volcanic island.
 The city of Oia is famous for its white cubic buildings and blue roofs, surrounded by a backdrop of deep blue water.
 It is one of the world's most photographed travel destinations.

-5. Victoria Falls, Zambia/Zimbabwe
+4. Victoria Falls, Zambia/Zimbabwe

 Victoria Falls, locally called Mosi-oa-Tunya for "The Smoke that Thunders", is on River Zambezi along the border between Zambia and Zimbabwe.
 Two national parks lie within the area around the falls.
 As one of the largest waterfalls in the world, the falls spray River Zambezi forest thus giving it “rainfall” 24 hours a day.
 During the full moon at sunset, the moon’s reflection on the water forms a rainbow (“moonbow”).

-2. Machu Picchu, Peru
+2. Machu Picchu